All kinds of QUESTIONS & ANSWERS are just for you.

 A: If you can add the part in the CART we have it in stock ready to ship.
 We do not drop ship parts from other companies.
 We physically have it in STOCK.

-A: You can buy a stock one at you local Honda Motorcycle Dealer.
-Used ones can be found on Craigslist or Facebook Classified either stock or custom.
+A: You can buy a stock one at your local Honda Motorcycle Dealer.
+Used ones can be found on Craigslist or Facebook Classified as either stock or custom.
 Used stock ones range from $1500-$2000.
 Modified range from $2000-$9000+ USD.

 A: Stock 49cc Honda Ruckus 35-45MPH